reqnroll/Reqnroll/docs/automation/step-argument-conversions.md

 }
 ```

+By default, selection among matching step argument transformations is undeterministic.
+To specify selection order, use the `Order` property in the `StepArgumentTransformation` attribute, where the transformation with lower numbers takes precedence.
+If no order is specified, the default value is 10000.

 The following example transforms a string argument to a Rating model.
 If regex matches the expression, the given rating score will be parsed.
 Otherwise, the default rating will be used.

 ```{code-block} csharp